robertrumney/testing-tool/README.md

 Please let me know if you have any questions or suggestions, I would be happy to help you.

 ## Note
-Please feel free to use and adapt this code to your needs, but please don't forget to give credit if you use it in your projects.
+Please feel free to use and adapt this code to your needs.